-The workflow starts with the selection of a digital tool frequently used.
-This choice has to be made upon some criteria to ensure the student will have basic information at hand to explore the points we proposed for the analysis.
-As for the analysis, we offered an online survey, which allowed the student to evaluate the digital tool selected, assigning an automatic score, which values might vary from 0 to 85.
-The scale we used to evaluate the digital tools was hence converted into "badges" assessing the tools.
+The workflow starts with the student's selection of a digital tool frequently used.
+This choice has to be made upon some criteria to ensure that we will have the basic information at hand to explore some specific dimensions proposed: information about the tracked data, temporality of the conditions requested to the users to adopt the digital tool, copyright and user rights on the contents generated, updated reference to national or international regulations, existence of critical cases of usage.
+We hence offer an online survey to the students to perform their analysis.
+This approach is aimed at focusing on areas of evaluation of the digital tool selected.
+The tool also supports the final judgement assigning an automatic score, which values might vary from 0 to 85.
+This is the sum of scores from 1 (unclear or abusive ToS) to 5 (very clear and respectful ToS) for each question on the digital tool.
+This scale is hence converted into "badges", assigned as final representation of the overall quality of the Terms of Service regarding the digital tool analysed.
 The scores and badges were characterised as follows:

-• + Gold ToS.
-The digital tools offer the best conditions of service: they treat the user fairly, respecting their rights and not abusing their data.
-Technically, you find evaluations of 5 in all the questions that you have answered, with a score that is placed between 72 and 85 total points or 90 to 100% of the questions that you have answered (partial gold).

-- +/- Silver ToS.
-The terms of the services are fair to the user, but could be improved.
-The evaluations are placed between 4 and 5 with some case of 3, obtaining a total score of between 64 and 71 total points or between 80 and 89% of the questions you have answered (partial silver) - x Bronze.
-The terms of service are fine, but some issues need your consideration.
-The evaluations are placed between 3 and 4, obtaining a total score of between 56 and 63 total points or between 70 and 79% of the questions you have answered (partial bronze) - O Tin.
+- + Gold ToS.
+The digital tools under this badge offer the best terms of service: they treat the user fairly, respecting their rights and not abusing of the users' data.
+Technically, the evaluations in any dimension arrive to 5 in all the questions that the students will have answered, with a score that is placed between 72 and 85 total points or 90 to 100% of the questions answered (partial gold). - +/- Silver ToS.
+The terms of service are fair to the user, but could be improved.
+The specific evaluation per dimension is placed between 4 and 5 with some case of 3, obtaining a total score of between 64 and 71 total points or between 80 and 89% of the questions answered (partial silver). - x Bronze.
+The terms of service are fine, but some issues need the user critical consideration.
+The evaluations are placed between 3 and 4, obtaining a total score of between 56 and 63 total points or between 70 and 79% of the questions answered (partial bronze). - O Tin.
 The terms of service are very uneven or there are some major issues that require your attention.
-The evaluations are generally placed in 3 and 2, obtaining a total score of between 36 and 55 total pts or between 45 and 69% of the questions you have answered (partial can) - !
+The evaluations are generally placed between 3 and 2, obtaining a total score of between 36 and 55 total pts or between 45 and 69% of the questions answered (partial can). - !
 Scrap.
 The terms of service raise very serious concerns.
-The evaluations are placed between 2 and 1, obtaining a total score of between 14 and 35 total points or between 17 and 44% of the questions you have answered (partial scrap)
+The evaluations are placed between 2 and 1, obtaining a total score of between 14 and 35 total points or between 17 and 44% of the questions answered (partial scrap).